Course Number and Title: HRM 224 Training and Development

 - Identify the various learning styles to tailor the delivery of training to each style.

-- Describe the learning process.
+- Describe the learning and transfer of training process.

 - Identify reasons for evaluating training.